 Alberta man accused of starving cattle, selling uninspected meat

-An Alberta rancher is facing charges after allegedly starving his cattle and selling their meat without having it inspected.
+An Alberta livestock owner is facing charges after allegedly starving his cattle and selling their meat without having it inspected.

 RCMP launched their investigation in November 2022 after complaints the Wheatland County resident was slaughtering sick and injured cattle, not disposing of the dead animals properly and selling uninspected meat.